Nonsmooth Analysis and Optimization

 Analogously, we define \emph{weakly(-$*$) lower semicontinuous} functionals via weakly(-$*$) convergent sequences.
 Finally, $F$ is called \emph{coercive} if for every sequence $\{x_n\}_{n\in\N}\subset X$ with $\norm{x_n}_X\to\infty$ we also have $F(x_n)\to \infty$.

-We now have all concepts in hand to prove the central existence result in the calculus of variations.
-The strategy for its proof is known as the \emph{direct method}.\footnote{This strategy is applied so often in the literature that one usually just writes \enquote{Existence of a minimizer follows from the direct method.} or even just \enquote{Existence follows from standard arguments.} The basic idea goes back to Hilbert; the version based on lower semicontinuity which we use here is due to \href{http://www-history.mcs.st-and.ac.uk/Biographies/Tonelli.html}{Leonida Tonelli} (1885--1946), who had a lasting influence on the modern calculus of variations through it.} \begin{theorem} Let $X$ be a reflexive Banach space and $F:X\to\Rbar$ be proper, coercive, and weakly lower semicontinuous.
+We now have all concepts at hand for proving the central existence result in the calculus of variations.
+The strategy for its proof is known as the \emph{direct method}.\footnote{This strategy is applied so often in the literature that one usually just writes \enquote{Existence of a minimizer follows from the direct method} or even just \enquote{Existence follows from standard arguments}.
+The basic idea goes back to Hilbert; the version based on lower semicontinuity which we use here is due to \href{http://www-history.mcs.st-and.ac.uk/Biographies/Tonelli.html}{Leonida Tonelli} (1885--1946), who had a lasting influence on the modern calculus of variations through it.} \begin{theorem}[direct method] Let $X$ be a reflexive Banach space and $F:X\to\Rbar$ be proper, coercive, and weakly lower semicontinuous.
 Then the minimization problem